Force over Distance: Chapter 52

 Young hit the door with the flat of his hand.

-“He’ll unlock them,” TJ said, fast and smooth, crossing to the doors.
+“He’ll unlock them,” TJ said, crossing to the doors.
 “He always unlocks them.
 After two minutes.
 Three at most.”
-She glanced worriedly at Young, then scanned the door controls.
+She glanced worriedly at Young.

-Young tried to get anything from the link, but all he got was blur and ache and panicky exhaustion.
+All Young was getting from the link was blur and ache and panicky exhaustion.
 He rounded on Telford.
-“What the hell was that?” he snarled.
+“What the hell was that?”

-“The competency evaluation he should have taken days ago.”
-Telford was on his feet, surveying the paper-covered floor.
+“The competency evaluation he should’ve taken days ago.”
+Telford surveyed the paper-covered floor.
 “The competency evaluation he’s taken dozens of times.”

 “Anyone know how to open these doors,” Young growled.